Create your own Yodeck player!

 - Download Etcher and install it.
-Etcher is an awesome SD card image writing/verification tool that works on Windows, Mac and Linux.
-If you don't know what Etcher is, please check this guide here.
+Etcher is an awesome SD card image writing/verification tool that works on Windows, Mac, and Linux.

 - Power up the Raspberry Pi and wait for the initialization process to complete.
-It may take up to 10' to finish.
+It may take up to 5'-10' to finish.

 - Upon completion, you should see a message on the screen connected to the Pi, showing either a Registration Code or a message with a connectivity error (in case there is no Internet access).